aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 exit
 ```

-The `sc deploy` command internally calls the build:all, build:preview and sc publish commands based on the configuration in the `.softcover-deploy` file.
-You can customize the `sc deploy` command for articles by commenting out build:preview in the .softcover-deploy file.
+The `sc deploy` command internally calls the build:all, build:preview and publish commands based on the configuration in the `.softcover-deploy` file.

+You can customize the `sc deploy` command for publishing an article for example by commenting out `build:preview` configuration line in the `.softcover-deploy` file.

-> Please refer to softcover documentation for full description of all commands
+> Please refer to softcover documentation for full description of all commands.

-Once we are done publishing, we can exit the bash shell by typing `exit` which will terminate the bash session and the container process.
+Once we are done publishing, we exit the bash shell by typing `exit` which will terminate the bash session and the container process.

 ## Inspecting the published content

-Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover service and be automatically logged in.
+Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover.io service using our web browser and be automatically logged in.

 However since we logged in from a container instead, we will need to manually log into the softcover website to be able to see our published book or article.

-Once you are logged in, you can see your published content.
+Once you are logged in, you can browse all your published content.

 ## Conclusion

-In this article I showed you how you can use the softcover docker container to build, locally serve and publish your book or article to the softcover service.
+In this article I showed you how you can use the softcover docker container to build, locally serve and publish your book or article to the softcover.io service.

 By using the softcover docker image, you don't have to deal with any installation and upgrade issues with the softcover CLI tooling.
 Furthermore you don't have to modify your development environment with additional tooling that you don't want to have permanently installed.

-## Resources

-The following links may be helpful: